Fine motor delay support · Provider listing

 How do I know if my child has a fine motor delay?

-Signs may include difficulty holding pencils or cutlery, struggling with buttons or zips, messy handwriting, or reluctance to engage in drawing and writing activities.
-Every child develops at their own pace.
-An occupational therapist at Play Partners can assess your child's skills and discuss whether therapy could help, though an OT cannot diagnose conditions like dyspraxia or developmental coordination disorder.
+Signs include difficulty holding pencils or utensils, trouble with buttons or zips, messy handwriting, reluctance to draw or write, or clumsiness with small objects compared to peers.
+An occupational therapist at Play Partners can assess your child's skills and discuss any concerns.
+However, an OT cannot diagnose conditions like autism or developmental disorders—that requires a medical professional—but they can identify specific skill gaps and recommend support.

 Is this your clinic?
 Claim your listing to update availability whenever it changes.
 Free, no payment.
 Claim in 30 seconds →